 Which of the following options do you prefer?
-Option Transformer Size Expected Outcome Like-for-like capacity \$0.09 less on monthly bill by 2030 Procure and install a power transformer that is similar in capacity to the existing transformer.
-Increased risk of premature transformer replacement as electricity uses increases as a result of overall home and business electrification.
-50% capacity increase Within proposed rate increase Procure and install a power transformer with a capacity that is 50% larger than the existing transformer.
-Transformer capacity is sized in accordance with projected load increases associated with overall home and business electrification.
-100% capacity increase \$0.09 more on monthly bill by 2030 Procure and install a power transformer with a capacity that is 100% larger than the existing transformer.
-Larger transformer capacity would support increased electricity usage beyond the projected load increases.
+Option Transformer Size Expected Outcome Procure and install a power Increased risk of premature transformer Like-for-like capacity transformer that is similar in replacement as electricity uses increases as a result of overall home and business \$0.09 less on monthly bill by 2030 capacity to the existing transformer. electrification.
+Procure and install a power Transformer capacity is sized in accordance transformer with a capacity with projected load increases associated 50% capacity increase with overall home and business Within proposed rate increase that is 50% larger than the electrification. existing transformer.
+Procure and install a power Larger transformer capacity would support transformer with a capacity 100% capacity increase increased electricity usage beyond the \$0.09 more on monthly bill by 2030 that is 100% larger than the projected load increases. existing transformer.

-Reg gion Consumption Quartiles North/West Central/East First Second Third Fourth Like-for-like capacity 20% 22% 15% 29% 17% 24% 50% capacity increase 58% 58% 67% 48% 61% 55% 100% capacity increase 22% 20% 18% 23% 22% 21%
+Region Consumption Quartiles North/West Central/East First Second Third Fourth Like-for-like capacity 20% 22% 15% 29% 17% 24% 50% capacity increase 58% 58% 67% 48% 61% 55% 100% capacity increase 22% 20% 18% 23% 22% 21%